diskuv/dk/README.md

-# DkCoder - Scripting at Scale
+# dk - A script runner and cross-compiler

 > A few clicks from your web browser and four (4) minutes
 > later you and your Windows and macOS users can start